Westfield, Indiana: Public library

-The town has a lending library, the Westfield-Washington Public Library.
+The city has a lending library, the Westfield-Washington Public Library.

 Sports

-Westfield hosts the Great Lakes Regional Tournament in the Little League World Series each year.
-The tournament is held at the Grand Park Sports Campus.
+Westfield has a contract with the NFL's Indianapolis Colts to host their yearly training Camp at the Grand Park Sports Campus.
+This began in 2018.
+Grand Park is also home to Indy Eleven's headquarters.

-Westfield also has a contract with the NFL's Indianapolis Colts to host their yearly training Camp at the Grand Park Sports Campus.
-This began in 2018, and the contract is for 10 years.
-Grand Park is also a sponsor of Indy Eleven and hosts some of the team's training.
+In November 2024, LIV Golf announced Westfield as the host location for the 2025 LIV Golf Individual Championship.
+The Club at Chatham Hills was selected as the venue, and the event took place August 15–17, 2025.
+The 2026 LIV Golf Individual Championship is scheduled to return to Chatham Hills on August 20–23, 2026.